LiamGallagher737/liamgallagher.dev/content/writing/linux-command-line-arguments/index.md

 +++
-title = "Linux command line args with no runtime" description = "Getting command line arguments in Linux x86_64 without a runtime" date = 2023-11-19
+title = "Linux command line args with no runtime" description = "Getting command line arguments in Linux x86_64 without a runtime" date = 2023-11-20
 +++

 I have been working on a [simple curl app in pure rust][0] with the challenge of not being allowed to use any external dependencies, this includes anything like the C runtime.
 One of the things this app needed to do is parse command line arguments so a url can be passed to it `curl http://google.com`.

 ## Where are they?

 Most places I looked said argc would be in the `rdi` register and argv would be in the `rsi` register.
 But trying these resulted in endless segfaults, not exactly what I wanted.
-After more than a few hours of trying different registers and other ways of getting args I stumbled upon a [stack overflow answer][1] here they inspected the registers and stack using gdb.
+After more than a few hours of trying different registers and other ways of getting args I stumbled upon a [stack overflow answer][1] where they inspected the registers and stack using gdb.

 ## Inspecting with GDB